scottishgovernment/resources.mygov.scot/_jobs/front-end-developer.md

 ### To apply

 Please send your CV and covering email (including a link to this post) to: <a href="mailto:alex.cunningham@gov.scot">alex.cunningham@gov.scot</a>.
-Please ensure that the subject line contains "Front End Developer Job".
+Please ensure that the subject line contains "MyGov Front End Developer".

 ### Information about the Branch/Unit/Team